Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^4]: Each of these flows can be visually displayed using a breadcrumbs list; doing so can meet the WCAG [Success Criterion 2.4.8: Location](https://w3c.github.io/wcag/understanding/location.html).
 I opted to meet the criterion a different way.
 Since all my pages are linked by my site's global navigation or my "posts" page (also in the global navigation), I just used `aria-current` and made the currently-relevant entry in my global navigation a `<strong>` element.

+[^5]: One example is a utility class for the `image-rendering` property.
+I use it on images that look better with `pixelated` rendering.
+This is a property of the image contents, not the image semantics or placement; a class makes sense.

-[^5]: {{<mention-work itemprop="citation" itemtype="TechArticle">}}{{<cited-work name="High-Performance Browser Networking" url="https://hpbn.co/building-blocks-of-tcp/" extraName="headline">}} by {{<indieweb-person first-name="Ilya" last-name="Grigorik" url="https://www.igvita.com/" itemprop="author">}}{{</mention-work>}} gives a great introduction to how TCP works, if you'd like more details.
+[^6]: {{<mention-work itemprop="citation" itemtype="TechArticle">}}{{<cited-work name="High-Performance Browser Networking" url="https://hpbn.co/building-blocks-of-tcp/" extraName="headline">}} by {{<indieweb-person first-name="Ilya" last-name="Grigorik" url="https://www.igvita.com/" itemprop="author">}}{{</mention-work>}} gives a great introduction to how TCP works, if you'd like more details.

-[^6]: This one-kilobyte limit is a semi-arbitrary rule-of-thumb I came up with.
+[^7]: This one-kilobyte limit is a semi-arbitrary rule-of-thumb I came up with.
 It's a simple number easier to work with than the number of bytes remaining in the earliest contentful round-trip, yet it typically falls within that quota.

-[^7]: HPACK and QPACK header compression includes dictionaries containing common header names, and some common header values; HPACK lists them in "Appendix A" of {{<mention-work itemprop="citation" itemtype="TechArticle">}}{{<cited-work name="RFC 7541" extraName="headline" url="https://datatracker.ietf.org/doc/html/rfc7541#appendix-A">}}{{</mention-work>}}.
-If a header name or name-value pair one of these predefined table entries, its effective size can be reduced to a single byte.
+[^8]: HPACK and QPACK header compression includes dictionaries containing common header names, and some common header values; HPACK lists them in "Appendix A" of {{<mention-work itemprop="citation" itemtype="TechArticle">}}{{<cited-work name="RFC 7541" extraName="headline" url="https://datatracker.ietf.org/doc/html/rfc7541#appendix-A">}}{{</mention-work>}}.
+If these dictionaries contain a given header name or name-value pair, the header name/value's effective size can be reduced to a single byte.
 If a header has a value that isn't covered by the table, consider minifying it by removing unnecessary whitespace.

     Remember that if your golden first kilobyte already lists all essential resources, these could be considered premature optimizations.
 Real bottlenecks lie elsewhere.

-[^8]: Ironically, that page doesn't load the main text without JavaScript despite citing a JavaScript requirement as a downside.
+[^9]: Ironically, that page doesn't load the main text without JavaScript despite citing a JavaScript requirement as a downside.
 If you can't load the page, the same issues with infinte scroll are outlined in the "Accessibility concerns for infinite scroll" section of {{<mention-work itemprop="citation" itemtype="BlogPosting">}}{{<cited-work url="https://addyosmani.com/blog/infinite-scroll-without-layout-shifts/" name="Infinite Scroll without Layout Shifts" extraName="headline">}} by {{<indieweb-person itemprop="author" first-name="Addy" last-name="Osmani" url="https://addyosmani.com/">}}{{</mention-work>}}.

-[^9]: Firefox users [can enable "find as you type"](https://website-archive.mozilla.org/www.mozilla.org/access/access/type-ahead/) by toggling a preference in <samp>about:<wbr />config</samp>.
+[^10]: Firefox users [can enable "find as you type"](https://website-archive.mozilla.org/www.mozilla.org/access/access/type-ahead/) by toggling a preference in <samp>about:<wbr />config</samp>.
 Chromium (and derivatives) users can [install an extension](https://github.com/Foxy/chrome-type-ahead); note that it requires full-page access and performs script injection to work.

-[^10]: Iterating through a list of font names to see if each one is available on a user's system is a slow but effective way to determine installed fonts without being granted permission to use the Font Access API.
+[^11]: Iterating through a list of font names to see if each one is available on a user's system is a slow but effective way to determine installed fonts without being granted permission to use the Font Access API.
 [Browser&shy;Leaks has a demo](https://browserleaks.com/fonts) of this approach.
 Warning: the page might hog your CPU for a while.

-[^11]: Decoration is more than cosmetic.
+[^12]: Decoration is more than cosmetic.
 The [color overrides and accessibility](#color-overrides-and-accessibility) sub-section describes how some decorations, like borders, improve access&shy;ibility.

-[^12]: uBlock Origin is a popular browser extension for content filtering; it's the most popular Firefox add-on.
+[^13]: uBlock Origin is a popular browser extension for content filtering; it's the most popular Firefox add-on.
 It includes a built-in feature to block all media elements exceeding a user-configurable size threshold.

-[^13]: [WebAIM](https://wave.webaim.org/api/docs?format=html) and the [University of Illinois](https://fae.disability.illinois.edu/rulesets/IMAGE_4_EN/) recommend 100 characters; [Tangaru](https://www.tanaguru.com/en/) recommends an even smaller limit of 80 characters.
+[^14]: [WebAIM](https://wave.webaim.org/api/docs?format=html) and the [University of Illinois](https://fae.disability.illinois.edu/rulesets/IMAGE_4_EN/) recommend 100 characters; [Tangaru](https://www.tanaguru.com/en/) recommends an even smaller limit of 80 characters.
 I sometimes exceed 100 characters for detailed images but usually stay below 80.

-[^14]: Browser support for displaying alt-text in place of broken images seems good.
+[^15]: Browser support for displaying alt-text in place of broken images seems good.
 More information about support for alt-text exposure can be found on {{<mention-work itemtype="BlogPosting">}}{{<cited-work name="Alternative Text for CSS Generated Content" extraName="headline" url="https://adrianroselli.com/2020/10/alternative-text-for-css-generated-content.html">}}{{</mention-work>}}.
 That post seems to indicate that Firefox 81 on macOS 10.15 didn't display alt-text, but [users report correct alt-text display](https://cybre.space/@nleigh/108688070682694730) in more recent Firefox versions.

-[^15]: Once it gains basic support across all browsers and screen readers, I might recommend using `aria-details` instead of <code>aria-<wbr />describedby</code> for more complex descriptions.
+[^16]: Once it gains basic support across all browsers and screen readers, I might recommend using `aria-details` instead of <code>aria-<wbr />describedby</code> for more complex descriptions.
 At the time of writing, [`aria-details` is only supported by JAWS](https://a11ysupport.io/tech/aria/aria-details_attribute). {{<mention-work itemtype="TechArticle">}}{{<cited-work name="WAI-ARIA 1.2" url="https://www.w3.org/TR/wai-aria-1.2/#aria-details">}}{{</mention-work>}} describes `aria-details` with an example similar to the one I gave in [code snippet 5](#xkcd-html).

-[^16]: Since <abbr title="Windows High Contrast Mode">WHCM</abbr> sets colors independently of explicitly-defined ARIA roles, it's a good way to test adherence to [the First Rule of ARIA](#first-rule-of-aria).
+[^17]: Since <abbr title="Windows High Contrast Mode">WHCM</abbr> sets colors independently of explicitly-defined ARIA roles, it's a good way to test adherence to [the First Rule of ARIA](#first-rule-of-aria).

-[^17]: When making an earlier version of this site's dark-mode color palette, I made the mistake of exclusively testing in cheap or poorly-calibrated displays with bright black points.
+[^18]: When making an earlier version of this site's dark-mode color palette, I made the mistake of exclusively testing in cheap or poorly-calibrated displays with bright black points.
 I mistakenly thought that my `#0b0b0b` background was bright enough to [prevent halation](#halation).
 Only after testing on a better screen did I realize that it would look almost completely black; I subsequently lightened the background to `#111` to strike a good balance.

-[^18]: {{<mention-work itemtype="Book">}}{{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}}{{</mention-work>}} only renders invisible text without JavaScript.
+[^19]: {{<mention-work itemtype="Book">}}{{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}}{{</mention-work>}} only renders invisible text without JavaScript.
 You can use a textual browser, screen reader, copy-paste the page contents elsewhere, use a reader-mode implementation, or "view source" to read it without enabling scripts.
 All of these options will ironically override the carefully-crafted typography of this website about typography.

     I find <cite>Practical Typography</cite> quite useful for printed works, and incorporated a more moderate version of its advice on soft-hyphens into this page.
 With a few such exceptions, I generally find it to be poor advice for Web content.

-[^19]: libavif links against libaom, librav1e, and/or libsvtav1 to perform AVIF encoding and decoding. libaom is best for this use-case, particularly since libaom can link against libjxl to use its Butteraugli distortion metric.
+[^20]: libavif links against libaom, librav1e, and/or libsvtav1 to perform AVIF encoding and decoding. libaom is best for this use-case, particularly since libaom can link against libjxl to use its Butteraugli distortion metric.
 This lets libaom optimize the perceptual quality of lossy encodes much more accurately.

-[^20]: ATs typically let users navigate by headings, landmarks, paragraphs, and links.
+[^21]: ATs typically let users navigate by headings, landmarks, paragraphs, and links.
 Most users prefer skipping article content with heading-based navigation.
 Keyboard users can bind different keys to different modes of navigation, but mobile users can only access one navigation mode at a time.

     Mobile users wishing to temporarily switch modes have to stop, change their navigation mode, perform a navigation gesture, and switch back.
 Mobile users trying to skim an article don't always find this worth the effort and sometimes stick to heading-based navigation even when a different mode would be optimal.

-[^21]: At least, it will be until [NVDA bug 9343](https://github.com/nvaccess/nvda/issues/9343) gets resolved.
+[^22]: At least, it will be until [NVDA bug 9343](https://github.com/nvaccess/nvda/issues/9343) gets resolved.

-[^22]: If you'd like to learn more, {{<mention-work itemtype="BlogPosting">}}{{< cited-work name="A guide to designing accessible, WCAG-compliant focus indicators" url="https://www.sarasoueidan.com/blog/focus-indicators/" extraName="headline" >}} by {{< indieweb-person url="https://www.sarasoueidan.com/" first-name="Sara" last-name="Soueidan" url="https://www.sarasoueidan.com/" itemprop="author">}}{{</mention-work>}} has far more details on making accessible focus indicators.
+[^23]: If you'd like to learn more, {{<mention-work itemtype="BlogPosting">}}{{< cited-work name="A guide to designing accessible, WCAG-compliant focus indicators" url="https://www.sarasoueidan.com/blog/focus-indicators/" extraName="headline" >}} by {{< indieweb-person url="https://www.sarasoueidan.com/" first-name="Sara" last-name="Soueidan" url="https://www.sarasoueidan.com/" itemprop="author">}}{{</mention-work>}} has far more details on making accessible focus indicators.

-[^23]: Screen readers aren't alone here.
+[^24]: Screen readers aren't alone here.
 Several programs strip inline formatting: certain feed readers, search result snippets, and textual browsers invoked with the `-dump` flag are some examples I use every day.

-[^24]: I excluded PageSpeed Insights and GTMetrix since those are mostly covered by Lighthouse.
+[^25]: I excluded PageSpeed Insights and GTMetrix since those are mostly covered by Lighthouse.
 I excluded Security Headers, since its approach seems to be recommending headers regardless of whether or not they are necessary.
 It penalizes forgoing the <code>Permissions-<wbr />Policy</code> header even if the CSP blocks script loading and execution; see [Security Headers issue #103](https://github.com/securityheaders/securityheaders-bugs/issues/103).
 I personally find the <code>Permissions-<wbr />Policy</code> header quite problematic, as I noted in August 2021 on [webappsec-permissions-policy issue #189](https://github.com/w3c/webappsec-permissions-policy/issues/189#issuecomment-904783021).

-[^25]: My site caches HTML documents for ten minutes and caches the RSS feed for several hours.
+[^26]: My site caches HTML documents for ten minutes and caches the RSS feed for several hours.
 I disagree with webhint's recommendations against this: cache durations should be based on request rates and how often a resource is updated.
 I also disagree with some of its `content-type` recommendations: you don't need to declare UTF-8 charsets for SVG content-type headers if the SVG is ASCII-only and called from a UTF-8 HTML document.
 You gain nothing but header bloat by doing so.

-[^26]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnerabilities.
+[^27]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnerabilities.
 In Firefox, navigate to <samp>about:<wbr />config</samp> and toggle some flags under <code>javascript<wbr />.options</code>.

     <figure itemprop="hasPart" itemscope="" itemtype="https://schema.org/SoftwareSourceCode">
     <figcaption>